realworldocaml/book/book/testing/README.md

   [1]
 ```

-It doesn't come up in this case, but in general it's worth knowing
+It doesn't matter here, but it's worth noting that the test runner
-that the test runner will execute tests declared in different files in
+will execute tests declared in different files in parallel.
-parallel.

 ### More readable errors with `test_eq`